-Background: The Professionalism Hearing Committee (PHC) is a committee of the Professionalism Council.
-The PHC will be convened at the request of the Executive Director of the Master of Biomedical Sciences Program.
-This hearing committee will consist of five voting members (students and faculty) identified from existing PC members.
-The PHC will include the given student's faculty advisor (non-voting member) and up to two other faculty selected by the student undergoing review.
+Background: The Professionalism Hearing Committee (PHC) is a committee of the Professionalism Council (PC).
+The PHC will be convened at the request of the Professionalism Council Chair in the event that a hearing is needed.
+This committee will include a minimum of 5 voting members including students and faculty identified from existing PC membership.
+The PHC will also include the given student's faculty advisor (nonvoting member) and up to two additional faculty selected by the student undergoing review.
+In addition to the hearings from the PHC, the Professionalism Council Chair will also lead administrative hearings when appropriate.

-Process: In the event that a professionalism concern is reported, the student's advisor and/or designee will speak directly with the identified student(s).
-If the advisor deems it necessary, he/she/they can request that the Executive Director convene the PHC.
+Process: In the event the event that a professionalism concern is reported, the student's advisor and/or designee will speak directly with the identified student(s).
+If the advisor deems it necessary, then a request can be shared with the Professionalism Council Chair or

-The PHC will meet with involved parties to discuss, question and clarify details of the case.
+Executive Director.
+When deemed appropriate, the PHC will meet with involved parties to discuss, question, and clarify details of the case.
 Persons appearing in front of the committee include individuals who have been identified and any others whom the student of concern wishes to speak on their behalf.
 Once the hearing is complete, it is the duty of this committee to create a written report regarding the alleged breach of professionalism and any associated action plan.
 The report will include a vote as to whether the PHC believes a lapse of professionalism has occurred.
 The final recommendations of the PHC will be forwarded to the PC Chair and Executive Director of MBS.
 All decisions by the PHC are subject to appeal (described below).